 You must practice stringent food hygiene when preparing this dish.
 Do not allow any water into the preparation, as this will encourage mould to form.
 You must sterilise the containers to prohibit any bacterial growth.
 The spices and acidity in this dish act as natural food preservatives, but don’t rely on them alone.

-Heat the remaining oil in the pan, and when hot, add the mustard seeds, cumin seeds and dried chillies.
+- Heat the remaining oil in the pan, and when hot, add the mustard seeds, the second measure of cumin seeds and the dried chillies.
 Fry for one minute, or until mustard seeds start to pop.
 Remove from heat and pour over the eggplant mixture.
 Mix well.

 - Indian sesame oil is called gingelly oil, and is not the same as the Chinese variant, being less intense in flavour.
 A vegetable oil could be used as a substitute.

 - This pickle will only keep for around two weeks after opening.
 It must then be kept in the refrigerator.